JRawlings66/COSC470-2023-SPIKE/README.md

   * Do not approve your own merge without lead

 .idea is just a workspace directory. ignore it, but makes pulling easier for pycharm etc.

+* All JSON files will follow the File_Name.json convention.
+* All py files will follow the file_name.py convention.